elahe870/CS50p-Final-Project/README.md

 ### Impact:

-    this project can help beginners to understand how some parameters (like Market Cap and Trading Volume) can affect the potential of a coin.
+    this project can help beginners to practice how some parameters (like Market Cap and Trading Volume) can affect the potential of a coin.

 ### Features: